Surunga: Population

 Estimated population in 2001 census was around 17,000 but currently this could be around 35,000 with a large influx of people from different villages of Eastern hills and various parts of India.
-Ethnicities in Surunga are Bahun, Chhetri, Satar, Kami, Damai, Newar, Bhujel, Tamang, Agrawal, Rajbanshi, Dhimal, Sarki, Magar, Rai and Limbu among others.
+Ethnicities in Surunga are Brahmin, Chhetri, Satar, Kami, Damai, Newar, Bhujel, Tamang, Agrawal, Rajbanshi, Dhimal, Sarki, Magar, Rai and Limbu among others.
 Out of all the ethnicities, Satar and Rajbanshi are underprivileged in Surunga.

 Education

 In Surunga is located the government-run Kankai Madhyamik Vidyalaya, which caters for around 3,000 students every year not only from Surunga but also from surrounded villages.
 The boarding schools are Shree Pashupati English Secondary School, Shree Harikul Model Higher Secondary School, Paragon Academy Secondary School, Champa Flowers Academy, Jhapa Marigold English School, Mai valley English School, Dibya Ratna English Secondary School, Shree Banubajha English school (Surunga 7), Janaki primary school (Surunga 8), Devkota Education Foundation and Hamro Pathashala.

 There are other primary boarding schools in Surunga.
 For higher education, Kankai Multiple Campus is running courses for certificate, bachelors and masters levels.
 Shree Harikul Model Higher Secondary School also runs higher secondary education also known as 10+2.

 Kankai Higher Secondary School is the pioneer school in Surunga.
 It also runs classes in symbolic language up to grade 10 for hearing-impaired students.